framenic/arduino-i2c-rw-eeprom/README.md

 Introduction
 ------------

-While I was searching for a way to dump an entire I2C EEPROM to save it as a binary file on the PC, I stumbled on the original work, mentioned above, for SPI EEPROMs.
+While I was searching for a way to dump an entire I2C EEPROM and save it as a binary file on the PC, I stumbled on the original work, mentioned above, for SPI EEPROMs.

-As it uses a small program written in C, I decided to use this as a base to develop for I2C devices.
+As it uses a small program written in C, I decided to use it as a base for my work with I2C devices.